TrashGuyAnimations/TrashGuy/README.rst

 ⭐️ Supporters and Contributors
 ===============================
 Special thanks to all the folks down on Telegram for their help and support (and patience) - you know who you are!! >_>

+|

+*TrashGuy™ is an unregistered trademark of Zac (trashguy@zac.cy) protected under the provisions of Common Law and may not be used in the identification of sufficiently similar projects with regard the field of trade where these would cause confusion or damage the trademark of the unregistered trademark owner.
+All text and images are including the TrashGuy™ (TG) logo are © Zac (trashguy@zac.cy) unless otherwise indicated.*

 .. _`Donate a Gift Card`: https://www.amazon.de/Digitaler-Amazon-Gutschein-Blaues-Amazon/dp/B07Q1JNC7R?language=en_GB